 The load capacity of your vehicle is determined by weight, not by available cargo space.
-The maximum load you can carry in your vehicle is shown on the vehicle placard attached to the driver's side door pillar.
+The maximum load you can carry in your vehicle is shown as the Vehicle Capacity Weight on the tire information label attached to the driver's side door jamb.
 It includes the total weight of driver and all passengers and their belongings, any optional equipment such as a trailer hitch, roof rack or bike carrier, etc., and the tongue load of a trailer.